DeviousSkyrim/.github/profile/README.md

 ---

-**This code is hosted publicly as a resource for programmers to learn how to write code in C++ and the Papyrus scripting language.**

----

 _Dear GitHub, please feel free to reach out if any content should be migrated either (a) off-site (b) into private repositories._

 _I wish to be compliant & also hope to help both new and advanced programmers learn from one another by sharing this code publicly!_

 </details>

+---

+> **This organization's code is hosted publicly as a resource for programmers to learn C++ and the Papyrus scripting language.**